-The group does not have any financial liabilities subject to interest rate risk at the balance sheet date (2016 - £nil).
+The group does not have any financial liabilities subject to interest rate risk at the balance sheet date (2017 - £nil).

 Foreign exchange risk arises when individual group operations enter into transactions denominated in a currency other than their functional currency.
 It is the group's policy to convert all non-functional currency to sterling at the first opportunity after allowing for similar functional currency outlays.
 It does not consider the use of hedging facilities would significantly minimise this risk.
-At the balance sheet date the group had forward contracts in place to sell euros with a sterling value of £nil (2016 - £2,209,000).
+At the balance sheet date the group did not have any forward contracts in place to sell euros (2017 - £nil).

-At the balance sheet date foreign exchange facilities of £1.9 million (2016 - £1.9 million) were unused and available to the group to enable it to enter into forward exchange contracts.
+At the balance sheet date foreign exchange facilities of £1,900,000 million (2017 - £1.9 million) were unused and available to the group to enable it to enter into forward exchange contracts.